egoist/vue-simple-portal/README.md

 It's recommended to set a custom name if you used this component for multiple times.

+## Gotchas

+- `transition` doesn't work yet.
+- You can't see the portal target component in vue-devtools.

 ## License

 MIT &copy; [EGOIST](https://github.com/EGOIST)